 The Department of Cultural Studies and Comparative Literature offers bachelor of arts degrees and undergraduate minors in two areas: Cultural Studies and Comparative Literature (CSCL) and Studies in Cinema and Media Culture (SCMC).
 CSCL and SCMC majors have the opportunity to graduate with Latin Honors through the University Honors Program (UHP).

-Meet with our advisor, Michelle Livingston, to declare your CSCL or SCMC major or minor.
+Meet with our advisor to declare your CSCL or SCMC major or minor.